PrefectHQ/prefect/docs/ui/cloud-getting-started.md

 ![Editing a workspace.](/img/ui/cloud-edit-workspace.png)

-Click the Prefect logo: this always returns to your workspace list.
-Then click on a workspace name to view the dashboard for that workspace.
+The Prefect logo in the upper left always returns to your account dashboard, which shows the list of available workspaces.
+You can then navigate to a given workspace to view the results of flow runs associated with that workspace.

 ![Viewing a workspace dashboard in the Prefect Cloud UI.](/img/ui/cloud-workspace-dashboard.png)